 What is Kaposi sarcoma?

-Kaposi sarcoma is a disease of blood vessels that was considered very rare before the start of the AIDS pandemic.
+Kaposi sarcoma (KS) is a disease of blood vessels the lining of blood vessels and lymphatics.
+It was considered very rare before the start of the AIDS pandemic.
 AIDS is due to infection with human immunodeficiency virus (HIV).

 - The classic type of Kaposi sarcoma affects elderly men of Mediterranean and Middle European descent and in men in Sub-Saharan Africa.